 - Q: What should I do if my vehicle stalls, or is about to stall, and I can't make it up the hill? - A: If this happens, there are some things you should do, and there are some things you must not do.
 First, here's what you should do: - Push the brake pedal to stop the vehicle and keep it from rolling backwards.
 Also, apply the parking brake. - If your engine is still running, shift the transmission to REVERSE (R), release the parking brake, and slowly back down the hill in REVERSE (R). - If your engine has stopped running, you'll need to restart it.
-With the brake pedal depressed and the parking brake still applied, shift the transmission to PARK (P) (or, shift to NEUTRAL (N) if your vehicle has a manual transmission) and restart the engine.
-Then, shift to REVERSE (R), release the parking brake, and slowly back down the hill as straight as possible in REVERSE (R).

-As you are backing down the hill, put your left hand on the steering wheel at the 12 o'clock position.
+With the brake pedal depressed and the parking brake still applied, shift the transmission to PARK (P) and restart the engine.
+Then, shift to REVERSE (R), release the parking brake, and slowly back down the hill as straight as possible in REVERSE (R). - As you are backing down the hill, put your left hand on the steering wheel at the 12 o'clock position.
 This way, you'll be able to tell if your wheels are straight and maneuver as you back down.
 It's best that you back down the hill with your wheels straight rather than in the left or right direction.
 Turning the wheel too far to the left or right will increase the possibility of a rollover.